jenkinsci/packageversion-plugin/README.md

 A Jenkins plugin that will look up a Yum repo's database, and populate a Jenkins parameter dropdown.

-The promary use case for this plugin is the configuration of deployable artifact versions when running Ansible.
+The primary use case for this plugin is the configuration of deployable artifact versions when running Ansible.

 ### Package